You decided to give wasabi a try. But because of how spicy it is, you can only use it a little at a time. This probably has you wondering:

-Wasabi paste comes with a best-by date on the label.
-It should stay fresh for 3 months past the best-by date if unopened.
+Wasabi paste comes with a best-by-date on the label.
+It should stay fresh for three months past the best-by date if unopened.
 Once you open the container, wasabi paste will last 3-4 months in the fridge.

 If you’d like to test its potency, rub some powder between your fingers then taste and smell it.
 If the flavor is barely noticeable, get rid of it.
 Remember to wash your hands thoroughly after doing this test.